jt-nti/openwhisk-webpack/README.md

 For more information about the motivation behind this example repo, read this [blog post][blog].

+## Methodology

+When running in OpenWhisk, the runtime expects there to be an accessible `main` function.
+To satisfy this requirement, we set `global.main` to our `main` function in `index.js`.
+This allows the action to run properly in OpenWhisk despite all of the closures Webpack creates.

 ## What this Example Does

 This uses code over multiple files, es6 syntax, and the bluebird promise